cogstat/cogstat_user_documentation/Compare-repeated-measures-variables-and-groups.md

 ---
 New in v2.4.

-From the `Analysis` menu choose `Compare repeated measures variables and groups`, and choose the variables you want to compare and the `Grouping variable`, then hit OK.
+From the `Analysis` menu, choose `Compare repeated measures variables and groups`, select the variables you want to compare and the `Grouping variable`, then hit OK.

 To use several factors, click on `Factors...` and set the names and the levels of the factors, and click OK.
-Then you can select the variables for the factor level combinations.
+Then, you can select the variables for the factor-level combinations.

 * Only the cases where all variables are available are used.
 * Variables to be compared have to have the same measurement levels.